Humans-of-Julia/StaticWebPages.jl/README.md

 The user provides the content (text, images, files) and select in which `Items` will display it.
 As simple as that.
 A full working example is provided here (or in the example folder).
 The result is available as http://baffier.fr

 ### Installation
 The only requirement is to install Julia and this package (preferably through the package interface of Julia).
+Please install the last stable release of [Julia](https://julialang.org/downloads/) on the official download page.

 In the Julia REPL (that you can launch as a standalone or call within a console), please enter Pkg REPL.
 To quote the package manager documentation:
 > Pkg comes with a REPL.
 Enter the Pkg REPL by pressing ] from the Julia REPL.
 To get back to the Julia REPL, press backspace or ^C.